 Through device management, you can take additional steps to secure your organization's information.
 You can manage pretty much any device that your users might have – PCs, Macs, mobile devices, and Linux computers.

 Ensure devices have the latest updates before allowing access to Microsoft 365

 Prevent copy and paste of confidential data to personal or unmanaged apps

 Erase company data from managed devices

-As you consider your options governing access to information through device management, keep in mind that guest users are likely to have unmanaged devices.
+As you consider your options governing access to information through device management, keep in mind that guests are likely to have unmanaged devices.
 For sites where you've enabled guest sharing, be sure to provide the needed access to unmanaged devices, even if that's just web access via a PC or Mac.
-Azure Active Directory conditional access (discussed below) offers some options to reduce the risk of guest users with unmanaged devices.
+Azure Active Directory conditional access (discussed below) offers some options to reduce the risk of guests with unmanaged devices.
 Some settings can be configured directly from SharePoint.

 Intune in Microsoft 365 provides detailed device profiling options and can also deploy and manage individual apps such as Office apps and OneDrive.
 For detailed information about Intune and device management, see What is Microsoft Intune?.